engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 The troubleshooting tips and strategies covered above don't always solve the issue.
 One such example can be seen if a dependency was developed using a previous version of `node`, and has not been updated to account for any "breaking changes" introduced in the current `node` version.

+> Note: We are using node 13 for this scenario

 [The theme in question](https://www.gatsbyjs.org/starters/the-road-to-react-with-firebase/react-gatsby-firebase-authentication/)

 `gatsby new firebase-authentication https://github.com/the-road-to-react-with-firebase/react-gatsby-firebase-authentication`